samvera-deprecated/hydra/doc/Lesson:-adding-content-datastreams.md

-This lesson is known to work with hydra version 6.1.0, 6.2.0.
-_Please update this wiki to reflect any other versions that have been tested._

 # Goals
 * Add "file-bearing" Datastreams to models and objects
 * See where files are stored in Fedora objects and how to retrieve them